Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 1. Load every blob under queue/{targetDate}/.

-3. Serialize the dataset and commit it to GitHub via the REST API.
+3. Serialize and commit to GitHub via the REST API.

 const suffix = runType === 'manual' ? '-manual' : '-scheduled';